surfacesyntacticud/website/content/guidelines/u/relations/subj.md

 # **subj**

 The `subj` relation is used for all subjects, regardless of their form (nominal or verbal).
+This relationship encompasses both the
+`nsubj` and `csubj` relationships as defined by UD, as the following examples show.

 {{< conll >}}
 1	A	a	DET	_	_	2	det	_	_
 2	man	man	NOUN	_	_	3	subj	_	_
 3	walks	walk	VERB	_	_	0	root	_	_
 {{< /conll >}}

 {{< conll >}}
 # sent_id = GUM_whow_joke-55